Chu Kwok-keung

-Chu Kwok-keung is a Hong Kong teacher and pro-Beijing politician, elected as a member of Legislative Council in 2021.
+Chu Kwok-keung (朱國強) is a Hong Kong teacher and pro-Beijing politician.
+He was a member of Legislative Council in 2021, representing the Education constituency, until he stood down in 2025.

 Chu currently serves as the vice-chairman Hong Kong Federation of Education Workers, a pro-Beijing teachers union, and as a secondary school principal.
 Chu supported teachers pledging allegiance to the Chinese Government, and rejected calls of quashing criminal records of students arrested during protests.

 In September 2022, after a 57% yearly increase in the number of reduced classes due to an emigration wave of students from Hong Kong to other cities, Chu suggested filling up the classes with mainland Chinese students.